 It is recommended to use stratified k-fold cross-validation in order to achieve better bias and variance estimates, especially in cases of unequal class proportions.

 K-fold Cross-Validation with Python (using Cross-Validation Generators)

-In this section, you will learn about how to use cross-validation generators such as some of the following to compute the cross validation scores.
-The cross-validator generators given below returns the indices of training and test splits.
+In this section, you will learn about how to use cross-validation generators such as some of the following to compute the cross-validation scores.
+The cross-validator generators given below return the indices of training and test splits.
 These indices can be used to create training and test splits and train different models.
 Later, the mean and standard deviation of model performance of different models is computed to assess the effectiveness of hyperparameter values and further tune them appropriately.

 - Instance of StratifiedKFold is created by passing number of folds (n_splits=10)